Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week6.md

 Next:
 > Week 7 [Solving CORS with a Load Balancer and Custom Domain](week7.md)

-  >please also note that week 6 and 7 tasks were all merged
+  > please also note that week 6 and 7 tasks were all merged and you'll find most pictures in week 7